 8 Mistakes to Avoid When Sending Email Newsletters

 Email newsletters are a great component of email marketing that can help you forge relationships with your readers, boost brand recognition, and increase your credibility as an expert in your industry.
-If you are new to email marketing there are some things you should avoid in order to make your email newsletters as effective as possible.
+If you are new to email marketing, there are some things you should avoid to make your email newsletters as effective as possible.

-One goal of email newsletters is to build your email list.
+- Not Promoting the Newsletter: One goal of email newsletters is to build your email list.
 It"s not a case of "build a newsletter and subscribers will come."
 You have to be very proactive about building your list.
 You can do this by promoting your newsletter on your website and social channels, and by including the link in your email signature and marketing materials.
 You may also want to activate the public archive feature that many email marketing platforms have available for users.
-This will create a list of all of your past issues you can link to in the future.
+It will create a list of all of your past issues you can link to in the future.

-Your subject line should reflect the contents of your message so readers are enticed to open it and are not disappointed once they do.
-Your From line, however, should remain the same (either your name or the name of your business) so readers get to know your name and recognize your messages in their inbox.
+- Using the Same Subject Line Every Time: Your subject line should reflect the contents of your message, so readers are enticed to open it and are not disappointed once they do.
+Your From line, however, should remain the same (either your name or the name of your business), so readers get to know your name and recognize your messages in their inbox.

-The days of using Gmail, Outlook or your email client of choice to send marketing messages is over.
-Not only is this unprofessional, but it isn"t trackable, so you will never know if your messages are being opened or your links being clicked.
-This can also get your IP address and email accounts blocked from other providers because they will view your messages as spam.
+- Not Using an Email Marketing Platform: The days of using Gmail, Outlook or your email client of choice to send marketing messages is over.
+Not only is this unprofessional, but it isn't trackable, so you will never know if your messages are being opened or your links being clicked.
+It can also get your IP address and email accounts blocked from other providers because they will view your messages as spam.
 Email marketing platforms are the smartest way to go.

 Now that you know some of the not-to-do's of email marketing, you can start your next campaign with a clean slate.
 Use the list above as a checklist that will improve the overall effectiveness of your email marketing messages.